All That: Original series (1994–2000)

-With the cast intact, writing began.
-The basic concept for the series was a half-hour show that featured a cold open (which featured the cast participating in varying juvenile acts in a green room or around the studio before the show starts), several different sketches; including "runners" (short little sketches), and then a musical performance to close out the episode.
-The main staple was the Vital Information sketch which would go on to be featured in every show through the end of the sixth season (some people compared it to the SNL longest running sketch Weekend Update).
-Cast and crew flew out to Nickelodeon Studios at Universal Orlando to shoot the pilot in front of a studio audience on January 17, 1994.
+The basic concept for the series was a half-hour show that featured a cold open (which featured the cast participating in varying juvenile acts in a green room or around the studio before the show starts), several different sketches; including "runners" (short-length sketches), and then a musical performance to close out the episode.
+The main staple was the Vital Information sketch, which would go on to be featured in every show through the end of the sixth season (some people compared it to the long-running SNL segment Weekend Update).
+Cast and crew flew out to Nickelodeon Studios at Universal Studios Florida in Orlando to shoot the pilot in front of a studio audience on January 17, 1994.
 After taping was completed, the pilot was shelved as screenings did not test well with the focus groups, consisting of children, both boys and girls in different age groups, that Nickelodeon used.
-The scores showed that "Kids probably wouldn't like this new sketch comedy show for kids".
+The scores showed that "kids probably wouldn't like this new sketch comedy show for kids".
 Regardless of the negative response, Geraldine Laybourne (then President of Nickelodeon) decided to pick the series up.

 During the first season, writing partners Kevin Kopelow and Heath Seifert were brought on as producers and continued working in that capacity through the third season.
 They continued their relationship with Thompson and Mitchell by co-executive producing and head writing the spin-off series Kenan & Kel and eventually writing the feature film Good Burger (1997) with Schneider.

 After production on the second season wrapped in 1996, the show moved out of the old Nickelodeon Studios at Universal Orlando Resort in Florida.
-The network, interested in moving production of their live-action series to the West Coast began scouting sound stages in California.
-Production for the third season was completed at the Paramount Pictures studio before Nickelodeon obtained a lease for the 6230 Sunset Boulevard facility.
+The network, interested in moving production of their live-action series to the West Coast began scouting soundstages in California.
+Production for the third season was completed at the Paramount Pictures studio lot before Nickelodeon obtained a lease for the 6230 Sunset Boulevard facility.
 During this period, Bates left the show and was replaced by Amanda Bynes.
-A Nickelodeon producer discovered Amanda while she attended a children's comedy camp at LA's Laugh Factory.
+A Nickelodeon producer discovered Bynes while she attended a children's comedy camp at L.A.'s Laugh Factory.
 At the end of the third season, Johnson and Reyes left the show.